The Block, Baltimore: Regulation of sex work

-Decline of Brothels
+Decline

 The decline of brothels began when the middle-class reformers started pushing for brothels to be eradicated from their neighborhoods in the 1870s.
 Two decades later, Baltimore began developing new spaces of entertainment, such as concert saloons, theaters, and hotels.
 Some of the most popular leisure spots in Baltimore included Leavitt's Gemote Palace (1864), George Nachman and Thomas Turpin's French Froliques (1877), Joseph Bucholtz's Pacific Garden Theater, and Haymarket Concert Saloon.
 These spaces attracted many women who were only working part-time as sex workers.
 By 1910, 40% of the workers in urban industries were women.
 This is a result of better wages compared to the wages they were offered from doing domestic work in the 19th century.
 Increased wages for women influenced many women to sell sex as a part-time job instead of full-time to complement the salary they were making in industries.
 Choosing to sell part-time also meant choosing to sell at these new venues so they would have the independence of determining their own terms and avoiding the reputation that came with working in brothels.

 The increase in women in the labor market also made it safer for sex workers who were on the streets late at night.
 During the 19th century, it was uncommon for a woman to be on the streets late at night unless they were selling sex, which made it easier for officers to arrest them.
 However, with women now working long hours at their jobs, many were walking home late at night, and police couldn't distinguish between sex workers and women who were just walking home for their industrial jobs.
 This made it easier for sex workers to blend in on the streets, and they no longer needed to rely on the safety that brothels provided.